googlemaps/fleet-events-reference-solution/README.md

 #### STEP 4 : terraform plan

-Let terraform compare current and idea state and come up with a plan.
+Let terraform compare current and ideal state and come up with a plan.

 ```shell
 terraform plan